user00000001/Tesra/docs/specifications/native_contract/governancenotify.md

 #### AuthorizeForPeer

-* Usage: Authorize ont to a candidate node
+* Usage: Authorize tst to a candidate node

 * Event and notify:
 ```